Civil War Veteran

 Johnston began working as a railroad fireman for the Rock Island in Davenport, married Mary Bogart in 1874, moved with his family about 1880 to Stuart, Iowa, and made his home there.

 He survived a terrible accident on January 10, 1899, when two engines collided at the Chautauqua switch just east of Council Bluffs.
-Murray Johnston was the engineer on engine No. 508.
-He and fireman John Colwell jumped off and into a ditch.
-Colwell was killed when struck on the back of his head.
+Murray Johnston was the engineer on the regular train.
+He jumped off and into a ditch.
 A runaway boxcar sheared over Johnston, but he was okay.
 Two of the three men on the other engine, No. 829, were killed.
-I was told that the accident had been because the other engineer was intoxicated.
+It was believed that the accident had been because the other engineer was intoxicated.

 Iowa Soldiers and Sailors Monument